MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-web-console.md

 ::: moniker range="sc-om-2019"

    Additional view options are included in Alert and State widget from 2019 UR3.
-For more information see, [Support for Sort by option](manage-create-web-dashboard-alerts.md#support-for-sort-by-option).
+For more information, see [Support for Sort by option](manage-create-web-dashboard-alerts.md#support-for-sort-by-option).

 ::: moniker-end